Maria Bagnesi: Life

-Her room soon became a place for pilgrims to go to in order to seek her wisdom and counsel and her room became a place for cats to roam - some remained with her and even slept on her bed while guarding her pet songbirds.
-Bagnesi developed a deep devotion to Saint Bartholomew the Apostle and she assumed the name of "Bartolomea" as part of her actual name as a sort of middle name.
-She also came to know Saint Maria Maddalena de' Pazzi and shared her visions with her; the saint would herself be cured due to Bagnesi's intercession on 16 June 1584.
+Her room soon became a place for pilgrims to go to in order to seek her wisdom and counsel and her room became a place for cats to roam – some remained with her and even slept on her bed while guarding her pet songbirds.
+Bagnesi developed a deep devotion to Saint Bartholomew the Apostle and she assumed the religious name Maria Bartholomea.
+She also came to know Mary Magdalene de' Pazzi and shared her visions with her; the saint would herself be cured due to Bagnesi's intercession on 16 June 1584.
 Bagnesi received the Eucharist three to six times a week and prepared beforehand with docile care and spent the time following her reception of it in deep reflection.
 Her confessors were the priests Alessandro Capocchi and Agostino Campi.

-Bagnesi died in Florence in 1577 and at the end of her life five priests present at her deathbed read to her one of the Gospel accounts of the Passion of Jesus Christ.
-Her remains were taken in procession for her funeral from Santa Maria Novella to Santa Maria degli Angeli where she was interred.
+Bagnesi died in Florence in 1577 and at the end of her life five priests present at her deathbed read to her the Passion of Jesus Christ.
+Her remains were taken in procession for her funeral from Santa Maria Novella to Church of St. Mary of the Angels, Florence where she was interred.
 Her remains were putatively incorrupt.

 Beatification

-Ferdinando Bagnesi, a descendant of Maria, sought to promote his illustrious ancestor for sainthood by writing a biography, probably motivated by the social prestige this would bring.
-The process was partially successful about 60 years later, when Maria Bagnesi's local 'cultus' (or popular devotion) received confirmation on 11 July 1804, allowing for Pope Pius VII to approve her beatification.
-Her liturgical feast is celebrated on an annual basis on the date of her death - or her 'dies natalis' (birth into heaven).
+Ferdinando Bagnesi, a descendant of Maria, sought to promote his illustrious ancestor for beatfication by writing a biography, probably motivated by the social prestige this would bring.
+About 60 years later, Maria Bagnesi's popular devotion received confirmation on 11 July 1804, allowing for Pope Pius VII to approve her beatification.
+Her liturgical feast is celebrated on the date of her death.